 Fleas – symptoms and treatment

 Fleas are easy to spot.
 Even better, they’re easy to treat.
 They’re brownish-black in colour, and you’ll be able to see them moving about on your kitten’s coat.
-There might be black specks of flea dirt under her fur, and you might also see your kitten scratching or biting herself.
+There might be black specks of flea dirt under their fur, and you might also see your kitten scratching or biting themselves.